Is it true or not? What do we really know about Global Warming and Climate Change?

 Click Here to read about what happened when jet traffic was temporarily grounded following 9/11.

 The Trump administration is cutting climate and ocean research programs as well as education initiatives, grants, and other activities throughout the National Oceanic and Atmospheric Administration (NOAA).
 The administration is cutting NOAA’s budget to about $4.5 billion for fiscal year (FY) 2020, a drop of about 18 percent, nearly $1 billion, compared with the agency’s FY 2019 enacted budget.

 The budget cuts will terminate most climate research programs within the agency’s Climate Program Office and eliminate climate competitive research funding.
 Among other cuts, the budget cuts would terminate the National Centers for Coastal Ocean Science, the National Sea Grant College Program, and some Arctic research, decrease funding for ocean exploration and research efforts; and eliminate coastal zone management grants.

-Trump also wants to kill any climate change reseach within NASA's budget.
+Trump also wants to kill any climate change research within NASA's budget.
 The 2019 budget of $1.78 billion is an almost 6.5 percent less from the $1.92 billion allocated in FY 2017.
 The reduced budget cuts kill five Earth science missions, including the Orbiting Carbon Observatory 3 (OCO-3), which would observe carbon dioxide in Earth’s atmosphere.

 Instead of taking action to do more research on global warming and climate change, the Trump administration has decided to stick its head where the sun don't shine and pretend the problem does not exist.
 God help us!